femtomc/Jaynes.jl/README.md

 See [Examples](https://femtomc.github.io/Jaynes.jl/dev/examples/) for some more code snippets - including arbitrary control flow!

-Jaynes also includes a set of power tools for giving your programs differentiable hooks, and re-configurable parameter sites.
-Additionally, Jaynes provides a set of static IR transformations which can automatically transform a program to be learnable, or re-configurable.

 ## Inference

 Jaynes currently supports the following inference algorithms: